 1. No Clear Target Mentioned in Resume

 We all know individuals who work in teaching jobs they have grown to hate.
-They become unmotivated and uninspired with the day-to-day routine.
-To avoid turning into the “tired teacher,” it is essential you take the time to find a teaching job that merges nicely with your natural skills.
+They become unmotivated and uninspired by the day-to-day routine.
+To avoid turning into the “tired teacher,” you must take the time to find a teaching job that merges nicely with your natural skills.
 Finding a position that works well with your personality and abilities will ensure happiness, satisfaction, and success in your working life.

 Target your search and focus on positions that you will find fulfilling.
-Determine what motivates you, clarify your values, and evaluate the school environment you prefer.
+Determine what motivates you, clarify your values, and evaluate your preferred school environment.
 Before you begin your job search, you need to know what you are looking for.
 Being unprepared or unfocused will only increase your chances of being unsuccessful.
 Don’t let the reader guess what type of position you are interested in.
 They won’t take the time to try.